Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 # Tremendous Power From Minimal Effort

 It is much more difficult to find research done on Algorithm C or the coloring of requirements than it is to find material on Algorithm X. One way or another, modifications must be made to Algorithm X if you wish to handle requirements that can be colored.
 The technique laid out above requires a minimal amount of customization to your solver subclass and provides tremendous power.
-In the next section, I will identify a couple of puzzles where you might benefit from this newfound power!
+In the next section, I will identify puzzles with which you can employ this newfound power!